General Conference Information

 Ans.
 Participating schools are responsible for making their own sightseeing arrangements, but the website offers a link to a reputable tour operator who has worked with CISSMUN in the past.

-Q. Is Shanghai Disney open yet?
+Q. Is Shanghai Disney open in January?

 Conference Preparation and Participation